RedOctane: History

-RedOctane Games LLC (2025-present)
+RedOctane Games

 Former staff of RedOctane and Vicarious Visions, which led Guitar Hero development at Activision after RedOctane's closure, announced in August 2025 a new studio RedOctane Games LLC under Embracer Freemode, dedicated to "advancing the rhythm game genre".
 Co-founders Charles and Kai Huang, who launched periphery manufacture CRKD (also a subsidiary of Embracer) following their departure from the original RedOctane will be returning in a special advisory capacity, with former Vicarious Visions studio head and former VP of Operations at Blizzard Entertainment Simon Ebejer leading the studio.
 The new RedOctane plans to reveal their first game later in 2025, supporting guitar controllers.
-Ebejer said that after the fall of the rhythm game marker in 2019, fan-driven projects like Clone Hero and YARG had kept an active fan community, and subsequently with the release of Fortnite Festival, demonstrated there was a place for a premium rhythm game.
+Ebejer said that after the fall of the rhythm game market in 2009, fan-driven projects like Clone Hero and YARG had kept an active fan community, and subsequently with the release of Fortnite Festival, demonstrated there was a place for a premium rhythm game.

+Their project, Stage Tour, was announced in February 2026 with a planned release on December 10th, 2026, with plans for release on Windows and consoles.
+It will support plastic instrument controllers with up to four players across guitar, groove/bass, vocals and drums, as well as support for standard computer keyboard controls and gamepads.
+Though planned for digital release, RedOctane also plans to release physical packages bundled with instruments for those without existing controllers.